kuiperzone/PupNet-Deploy/README.md

 behaviour and cannot be overridden.

 ### Package Naming Convention is not Consistent ###
-You may notice that PupNet outputs differences in package naming styles:
+You may notice that PupNet outputs differences in package naming styles.
+For example:

     PupNet-Deploy.x86_64.AppImage
     pupnet-deploy_0.0.1-1_amd64.deb